Tuesday, April 28, 2009

 Tuesday, April 21, 2009

-In 1981, Tony Dewald and Gerald Van Herk formed the group known as Deja Voodoo in Montreal, Canada.
+In 1981, Tony Dewald and Gerard Van Herk formed the group known as Deja Voodoo in Montreal, Canada.
 Influenced by Rockabilly, Punk, Garage Rock, Blues and bands such as Link Wray and The Cramps, Deja Voodoo came off sounding different than most bands.
 Using 50's horror imagery (like The Misfits have done), Deja Voodoo helped to create a new genre that was known as Sludge-a-billy.
-Their music was primal and dirty, Tony Dewald would be the drummer and Gerald Van Herk would cover guitars and vocals.
+Their music was primal and dirty, Tony Dewald would be the drummer and Gerard Van Herk would cover guitars and vocals.
 There would be no bass player.
 Deja Voodoo can be seen as Canada's answer to The Cramps.

 In the early 80s, numerous bands were popping up all over Montreal, in turn making it difficult for Deja Voodoo to find a label.
 While they were popular amongst the Montreal communities, they decided to form their own label in 1983 called Og Records.
 Deja Voodoo released their first album Gumbo on Og Records in 1983; It was released on cassette only.
 The album sold relatively well by independent record standards, but it did not find mainstream success.
 The band continued to release their own albums and other bands on their label.
 In 1984, Cemetery was released.
 Being the bands third album it sold well in Canada and in parts of the US and Europe; It was also the bands first album to be released on vinyl.
 Og Records would release a total of twenty nine albums in its seven year run.
 The label also released a series of compilation albums featuring Montreal artists such as The Gruesomes.
 There were five volumes of the It Came From Canada series.